kyclark/gitbook-metagenomics/first_steps_with_unix.md

 antontre pts/11   149.165.156.129  Sun23    2days  0.24s  0.24s /bin/sh -i
 ```

-We can see right away that the some users like "antontre" are logged in multiple times.
 Let's "cut" out just the first column of data.
 The manpage for "cut" says that it defaults to using the tab character to determine columns, so we'll need to tell it to use spaces:

 ```
 $ w | awk 'NR>2' | head -5 | cut -d ' ' -f 1